-Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
+Satisfaction of all regulatory requirements for commercialization of a drug candidate typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
 In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
 In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of REMOXY.
-The FDA has not requested or recommended additional clinical efficacy studies prior to approval.
+Also, the FDA did not request or recommend additional clinical efficacy studies prior to approval.
 In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
-In July 2009, King met with the FDA to discuss REMOXY.
-In February 2010, King announced that they expect to resubmit the REMOXY NDA in the fourth quarter of 2010.
-While King has announced that it believes that the outcome of this meeting provided it with a path for resubmission of the REMOXY NDA, and that the FDA is not requiring additional clinical trials to support approval, there can be no assurance that the FDA will approve the NDA for REMOXY, even with the additional data proposed to be provided by King, or that the FDA will not require additional clinical or non-clinical data to be submitted.
-If the FDA were to require additional clinical or non-clinical data, providing such data may significantly delay the potential approval of REMOXY.
+In December 2010, King resubmitted the NDA for REMOXY.
+In June 2011, we and Pfizer announced that King received a Complete Response Letter from the FDA in response to their resubmission of the REMOXY NDA.
+The FDA's Complete Response Letter raised concerns related to, among other matters, the Chemistry, Manufacturing, and Controls section of the NDA for REMOXY.
+Certain drug lots showed inconsistent release performance during in vitro testing.
+It is not known at this time whether this is an artifact of the testing method or a manufacturing deficiency.
+Sufficient information does not yet exist to accurately assess the time required to resolve the concerns raised in the FDA's Complete Response Letter.
+There can be no assurance that the FDA will approve the NDA for REMOXY (even with additional data) or that the FDA will not require additional clinical or non-clinical data to be submitted.
+If the FDA were to require additional data) or that the FDA will approval of REMOXY.